Anivice/Sysdarft/doc/Sysdarft.md

 `.org`, or origin, defines the starting offset for code in memory.
 While the default origin is `0x00`, some absolute code (like BIOS) loads at specific addresses such as `0xC1800`.
-If the assembler assumed an origin of `0x00`, all line markers will start at `0x00` and would be inconsistent with the actual location of the code (like `0xC1800`).
+If the assembler assumed an origin of `0x00`, all line markers starts at `0x00` and would be inconsistent with the actual location of the code (like `0xC1800`).
 `.org` can manually specify the correct starting address, ensuring proper offset calculations for absolute code.